MicrosoftDocs/architecture-center/docs/operator-guides/aks/choose-Kubernetes-edge-compute-option.md

 Ease of configuration:

-- Evaluating the many open source options at every stage of configuration whether its networking, storage, or monitoring options is inevitable and can become complex.
+- Evaluating the many open-source options at every stage of configuration whether its networking, storage, or monitoring options is inevitable and can become complex.
 Requires more consideration for configuring a CI/CD for cluster configuration.
 Because of these concerns, the ease of